-The following discussion and analysis should be read in conjunction with the audited consolidated financial statements and notes thereto as of December 31, 2016 and 2015, and for the years ended December 31, 2016, 2015, and 2014, included elsewhere in this Annual Report on Form 10-K/A. As explained in Note 2 to the consolidated financial statements included within this Annual Report on Form 10-K/A, the Company is restating its consolidated financial statements as of December 31, 2016 and 2015 and for the two years ended December 31, 2016 to correct the errors regarding the application of the accounting treatment under ASC 350 during the time period that it was applicable to the Company's sales of real estate assets.
-We have also revised the 2014 financial statements to correct the related immaterial error for that year and prior years.
-The impact of the restatement and revisions is reflected in Management's Discussion and Analysis of Financial Condition and Results of Operations below.
-See also "Cautionary Note Regarding Forward-Looking Statements" preceding Part I of this report and "Risk Factors" set forth in Item 1A. of this report.
+The following discussion and analysis should be read in conjunction with the audited consolidated financial statements and notes thereto as of December 31, 2016 and 2015, and for the years ended December 31, 2016, 2015, and 2014, included elsewhere in this Annual Report on Form 10-K. See also "Cautionary Note Regarding Forward-Looking Statements" preceding Part I of this report and "Risk Factors" set forth in Item 1A. of this report.